-Give Us Your Orders for
+Give Us Your Orders

 Fall Chicks

 Our incubators are now in operation, and we will soon be able to supply you with fall chicks.

 First Hatch October 2nd

 Place you orders with us for your fall chicks.
 Our first hatch will come off Monday, October 2nd.

 FEEDS, POULTRY REMEDIES

 Now's the time to start feeding for maximum production this winter.
 See us for Red Chain feeds and all kinds of poultry remedies and supplies.

-Munday Sanitary Hatchery

-Carl George, Mgr.
+Munday Sanitary Hatchery Carl George, Mgr.

 GOOD LIGHTING WILL HELP SAFEGUARD THEM!

-"Protect your Children with ETTER LIGHT FOR ETTER SIGHT see your ivorite lamp dealer today" A child's eyesight is precious . . . and while good lighting is important at any age, it is especially important to school children when they do their homework.
+A child's eyesight is precious . . . and while good lighting is important at any age, it is especially important to school children when they do their homework.
 Modern engineered lighting . . . properly diffused . . . and properly adjusted . . . is carefully designed to safeguard precious eyes.
 A representative of our Home Lighting Service will be glad to help you with your lighting problems.
 West Texas Utilities Company gýrol Fluid Drive cushions against jars and shocks on more than 80 vital drive-line parts-including clutch, transmission, and rear axle.
 As a result, your truck lasts longer.
 Tires last longer, too, because oil-smooth starts help to avoid wheel-spinning.
 Your driving is easier!